lxc/lxc/CODING_STYLE.md

   punctuation sign.
 - They should be descriptive, without being needlessly long.
 It is best to just use already existing error messages as examples.
-- The commit message itself is not subject to rule 4), i.e. it should not be wrapped at 80chars.
+- The error message itself is not subject to rule 4), i.e. it should not be wrapped at 80chars.
 This is to make it easy to grep for it.
 - Examples of acceptable error messages are:
   ```C